Integralist/integralist.co.uk/content/posts/terminal-utils.md

 You can also use `!` to negate the filter (see `man strace` for more details)

+> [!NOTE]
-> Note: if you try to use `grep` instead of `-e` then you'll need to ensure you redirect stderr to stdout or you wont see any output as strace sends to stderr by default; meaning you'd need to execute something like `strace uptime 2>&1 | grep open`
+> if you try to use `grep` instead of `-e` then you'll need to ensure you redirect stderr to stdout or you wont see any output as strace sends to stderr by default; meaning you'd need to execute something like `strace uptime 2>&1 | grep open`

 You might also find that using the `-t` flag useful for tracking _when_ the call was made: